elyograg/blankgradle/README.md

 This is a blank gradle java project with a pre-created source code structure that can be changed.
 When eclipse creates a new gradle project, the structure is odd.
 Everything expected at the root is in a lib directory.
+Created this as a quick starting point for new projects so no surgery is required.

-You should run `git grep -i changeme` after cloning this repository so you can see all the places that will most likely need an adjustment for you to correctly create your own project.
-You should also delete the .git directory after looking over the 'git grep changeme' output in anticipation of using this as the starting point for your own project and source control system.
+You should run `git grep -i changeme` and `find . | grep -i changeme` after cloning this repository so you can see all the places that will most likely need an adjustment for you to correctly create your own project.
+You should also delete the .git directory after looking over the output of the above commands in anticipation of using this as the starting point for your own project and source control system.
 Importing the project works correctly with eclipse and intellij.
 Other IDEs were not attempted.

+The project comes with the gradle wrapper, version 8.1.1.
+All the things that say `changeme` are very easy to change in a good IDE.

 ## Demo on a bash environment